Skip to main content

 How Much Do 3D Trophies Cost in India?
 (2026 Overview)

-You want trophies that feel unique and on budget.
+You want 3D printed trophies that feel unique and on budget.
 This guide shows real price ranges in India, what drives cost, how long production takes, and where to buy.
 You also get two simple tables you can use for quick budgeting.

 Quick stat: India’s 3D printing market was about USD 707 million in 2024 and is growing above 20% CAGR through the decade.
 Demand for custom awards benefits from this growth.